mrzool/cv-boilerplate/README.md

 ![preview](preview.jpg)

-With this method, you can keep your entire CV encoded in a single yaml file, put it under version control (into a gist, for instance), and generate a PDF on the fly when needed.
+With this method, you can keep your entire CV encoded in a single YAML file, put it under version control (into a gist, for instance), and generate a PDF on the fly when needed.
 You can also easily export it to other formats, like HTML for web publishing.
 Convenient, portable and time-proof.

 ## Dependencies